15101538237ren/Epigenetics/README.md

 1. Most CpGs in mammalian genomes remain methylated during development, but CpG islands found at promoters of many housekeeping or developmentally regulated genes are constitutively *hypomethylated*.

-2. *TF binding and even TF binding sequences are sufficient for CGI promoter to maintain hypometh­ylated state* which requires that DNMTs be actively and continuously excluded, even without measurable transcription [32].
+2. *TF binding and even TF binding sequences are sufficient to maintain local hypometh­ylated state, both in CGI promoters or distal enhancers* which requires that DNMTs be actively and continuously excluded, even without measurable transcription [32].
 Evidences are:

 	* CpG islands can progressively accrue heritable methylation if they are truncated or depleted of known transcription factor binding sites [30, 31].
 	* Transfer of an SP1 binding site into an endogenously methylated locus induced appreci­able local demethylation, confirming the dominance of transcription factor binding over DNA methylation in this context [30].
+	* Low-methylated regions (LMRs) are occupied by cell-type-specific DNA-binding factors and their binding is necessary and sufficient to create LMRs in mouse neuronal and stem cells [26].

+3. *Histone modification*s and variants are also significant in maintaining hypomethylated states at CpG islands.

+	* *CFP1* (CXXC finger protein 1, also known as CXXC1) recruits histone H3 lysine 4 (*H3K4*) methyltransferases and is sufficient to main­tain ectopic, CG­rich transgenes that lack promoter features or transcription in an unmethylated state [33].
+However, CFP1-­knockout cells lose local H3K4 tri­methylation (*H3K4me3*) without changes in expression or promoter DNA methylation [34].